Amila3951/Visit-Balkans/README.md

 Embark on an unforgettable journey through the heart of Europe with "Visit Balkans"!
 Explore a captivating blend of rich history, diverse cultures, stunning landscapes, and warm hospitality.

 ### Discover hidden gems:
 Uncover ancient ruins, charming medieval towns, and vibrant cities brimming with life.
-Immerse yourself in the unique traditions and customs of each Balkan country, from Croatia's stunning coastline to the mountainous beauty of Serbia and Bosnia´s captivating cultural heritage.
+Immerse yourself in the unique traditions and customs of each Balkan country, from Croatia's stunning coastline to the mountainous beauty of Serbia and Bosnia's captivating cultural heritage.

 ### Food
 Indulge your taste buds: Savor the flavors of the Balkans with its delicious cuisine, a fusion of Mediterranean, Turkish, and Slavic influences.
 Feast on hearty grilled meats, fresh seafood, savory pastries, and flavorful local wines.